reiver/fist-protocol/README.md

 Some desirable qualities of the 1970s era **finger protocol** are:

 * ✅ it is a **human-readable** protocol
-  * rather than just a programmer-readable or machine-readable protocol,
+  * rather than just a programmer-readable or machine-readable protocol
 * ✅ the protocol is **simple enough** for even a more junior software developer to be able to understand it
 * ✅ the protocol and default data-format is **simple enough** for a competent software developer to be able to create a (simple) working **client** as a weekend project
-  * ✅ if the default data-format is dumped to a terminal or terminal emulator it is human-readable.
+  * ✅ if the default data-format is dumped to a terminal or terminal emulator it is human-readable
 * ✅ the protocol is **simple enough** for a competent software developer to be able to create a (simple) working **server** as a weekend project
 * ✅ all of a user's content was provided as a **single download**
+* ✅ a client could make a request from a server for a user who is _not_ local to that server

 ### Finger Protocol Disadvantages